 Using COMBINEVALUES Within Calculator Tables

-Another thing that you can do to combine values using DAX is to utilize it within calculator tables.
+Another thing that you can do to concatenate or combine values using DAX is to utilize it within calculator tables.

 Firstly, click New Table from the Modeling tab of Power BI.